 More than 350 willow species grow throughout the world.

 We started growing our own willow garden two winters ago and our plot now includes about 35 basketry willow varieties, spanning about 13 species total.
 Many of them are types our ancestors would have woven into baskets in Europe.
-Winter of 2026 plantings will bring us up to around 2500 total plantings.
-This may sound like a lot of willow, but it actually takes 1000 6-8 foot tall rods to make just one full sized willow casket.
-We expect that our plants may produce an average of 20-30 rods at peak maturity, and they will all be various lengths and diameters.
-We’re also developing relationships with some local wild willow varieties that may also work for caskets and other basketry.
+Winter of 2026 plantings will bring us up to around 2500 total.
+This may sound like a lot, but it can takes 1000 6-8 foot tall rods to make just one full sized willow casket.
+We expect our plants may produce an average of 20-40 rods at peak maturity one day, all various lengths and diameters.
+We also incorporate local, wild willow varieties into our caskets and other basketry.

 There is an expanding willow culture here in the PNW and we’re seeing more folks raising plants at home, tending to them in the wild, and relating to them more intimately.
 I’m sure you’ll be seeing more opportunities to work with it yourself, purchase willow rods or finished pieces locally in the coming years, depending on how we and they fair in our shifting climate.
 We will be offering opportunities to learn and purchase willow projects as we grow our skills.